Cannabis concentrates are the new big thing in stoner circles.

 - Bubble hash—made by separating the trichomes using ice cold water;

-- Lebanese hash—made by drying flowers and rubbing them on a piece of fabric and then pressing the material into slabs;
+- Lebanese hash—made by drying flowers, rubbing them with a piece of fabric and then pressing the material into slabs;

-- Afghani Royal (aka Royal Border) hash—made by putting flowers into water or tea to separate the resin, which is afterward pressed into slabs;
+- Afghani Royal (aka Royal Border) hash—made by putting flowers into water or tea to separate the resin, and then afterward pressing it into slabs;

 - Charas Hash—made by hand rolling flowers;